A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding.

 Gangmasters & Labour Abuse Authority

-Statutory Guidance for section 49 of the Modern Slavery Act 2015: how to identify and support victims
+How to identify and support victims: Statutory guidance for section 49 of the Modern Slavery Act 2015

 Send questions or comments about the guidance to: NRMReform@homeoffice.gov.uk